Muukid/mu-library-information/README.md

 ### Usage of non-secure functions

 mu libraries often use non-secure functions that will trigger warnings on certain compilers.
 These warnings are, to put it lightly, dumb, so the header section of muUtility defines `_CRT_SECURE_NO_WARNINGS` (unless `MU_SECURE_WARNINGS` is defined).
-However, it is not guaranteed that this definition will actually turn the warnings off, which at that point, they have to be manually turned off by the user.
+However, it is not guaranteed that this definition will actually turn the warnings off, which at that point, they have to be manually turned off by the user, or the functions have to be overriden.

 ## Result enumerator